Ruturajn/Dotfiles/README.md

   To apply the gtk and icon theme, use `lxappearance` (or any other application that you like), for choosing the theme, whose name will be displayed, when you run the command `$ wpg-install.sh -gi`.
 Now, this should setup everything, and whenever you run the `wal-set` script, the theme will reflect everywhere.
 I do not use this scheme for neovim, since the generated schemes do not look that great in it.
 You can use it, by installing a [plugin](https://github.com/deviantfero/wpgtk.vim).

+*Note:*
+- *The Setup Install Script places the config files in their respective directories and installs the dependencies.
+Please read the ```README.md``` file placed under the `Arch-Setup-Scripts` directory and the script ,before running the script.
+You can just get the script using curl (see
+[Arch-Setup-Scripts/README.md](https://github.com/Ruturajn/Dotfiles/tree/main/Arch-Setup-Scripts)), it will clone this repo and do the needfull.*
+- *The Arch Install Script adds a user, partitions the disk, does a base Arch Installation etc. (see [Arch-Setup-Scripts/README.md](https://github.com/Ruturajn/Dotfiles/tree/main/Arch-Setup-Scripts)).*
+- *The `picom.conf` file here, is to be used with the original picom.
+For [Jonaburg's Fork of picom](https://github.com/jonaburg/picom), I use `jonaburg_picom.conf`.
+If you want to use jonaburg-picom use that.*
+- If you don't see the `wifi` widget show up, change line `364` in [qtile/config.py](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/config.py) to your network interface.
+- *To use the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/bright_control) script, the user will need to be a part of the
+  `video` group.
+This can be done by : `$ sudo usermod -aG video $USER`.*

-If you are using the [Arch_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/main/Arch-Setup-Scripts/Arch_Setup_Install.sh) script all of these things mentioned about editing files, picom configs (It will also ask you which fork of picom you require and place the default config from that fork in `~/.config/picom/picom.conf`), and adding your user to the groups will be taken care of by the script.
-The script will also backup your `$HOME/.config` directory before making any changes, so you will not loose any data.
-Check the links from the **Theme** section, in the
+If you are using the [Arch_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/main/Arch-Setup-Scripts/Arch_Setup_Install.sh) script all of these things mentioned about editing files, picom configs (It will also ask you which fork of picom you require and place the default config from that fork in `~/.config/picom/picom.conf`), adding your user to the groups and giving you the choice to choose `pywal` with `wpgtk` will be taken care of by the script.
+It will also backup your `$HOME/.config` directory before making any changes, so you will not loose any data.
-[Setup Details](#setup-details) section if you have any issues while installing `wpgtk` or `pywal`.
+Check the links from the **Theme** section, in the [Setup Details](#setup-details) section if you have any issues while installing `wpgtk` or `pywal`.

 <br />